All Products

-Amazon S3 (Simple Storage Service) is an object storage service that lets you store and retrieve any amount of data from anywhere.
+Amazon S3 (Simple Storage Service) is an object storage service for storing and retrieving any amount of data from anywhere.
 DataWorks Data Integration supports reading data from and writing data to Amazon S3.
-This topic describes the features of the Amazon S3 data source.
+This topic describes the features and limitations of the Amazon S3 data source and provides script examples with parameter references.

 Limitations